Encharted Cook

 1 Lemon

-• Sauce is then ready to be served or stored.
-To store, cool to room temperature (about 1 hour and refrigerate promptly.
+• Serve or Store.
+The sauce is now ready to be served or stored.
+Serve with your favorite cooked pasta.
+Or to store, cool to room temperature, and refrigerate promptly.

 Video